Erasmus+ KA2 Strategical partnership for School Education

 Socio-Emotional Capacity Building in Primary Education

 Research shows that emotional intelligence and socio-emotional competencies are critical to a child’s success.
-Emotionally intelligent people tend to have better relationships with others, to be more empathetic and aware of their own and others’ emotions, as they also learn how to manage them.
+People who have well developed Social-Emotional literacy tend to have better relationships with others, to be more empathetic and aware of their own and others’ emotions, as they also learn how to manage them.

 Socio-emotional competencies can be taught at all ages, but since they play a central role in children’s development, it would be better to encourage their attainment in the first seven years of a child’s life.
 Nonetheless, we should not neglect adults, especially those around children.
 In fact, teachers and parents are key facilitators of children’s emotional development and without a proper training in emotional intelligence and socio-emotional competencies, it would be very difficult for them to transfer those abilities to their children and pupils.

-The analysis carried out in all project partners’ countries (Italy, Lithuania, Bulgaria, Greece and Portugal) shows their strong commitment to spreading emotional intelligence and socio-emotional competencies (self-awareness, self-management, social awareness, relationship skills and responsible decision-making), as all of them, to a certain extent, aim to include Social and Emotional Education (SEE) in their national education plans.
+The analysis carried out in all project partners’ countries (Italy, Lithuania, Bulgaria, Greece and Portugal) shows their strong commitment to spreading emotional intelligence and socio-emotional competencies (self-awareness, self-management, social awareness, relationship skills and responsible decision-making), as all of them, to a certain extent, aim to include Social-Emotional Learning (SEL) in their national education plans.
 By recognizing the importance of developing children’s socio-emotional competencies, more and more countries around Europe are realizing that, in order to build strong and resilient societies, cognitive skills are not enough and that a better understanding of emotions can make a difference in everyone’s life.